meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

 For C-SFRAT, our approach is to first run the entire set of failure data with every model and covariate combination possible, and then figure out which model is best suitable for the behavior of the failure data. (see model_comparison.csv).

 For comparing the models, we will be using the AIC and BIC criterias that is computed by C-SFRAT, which are widely used in model selection.
-The model with the best AIC should have the greatest amount of variation using the fewest possible independent variables, and the lower the AIC score, the better. (source: https://www.scribbr.com/statistics/akaike-information-criterion/#:~:text=The%20AIC%20function%20is%202K,it%20is%20being%20compared%20to)
+The model with the best AIC should have the greatest amount of variation using the fewest possible independent variables, and the lower the AIC score, the better[[1]](https://www.scribbr.com/statistics/akaike-information-criterion/).

-BIC, on the otherhand, provides a good estimation on the performance of the model for future data and is also the lower the BIC score the better (source: https://stanfordphd.com/BIC.html)
+BIC, on the otherhand, provides a good estimation on the performance of the model for future data and is also the lower the BIC score the better[[2]](https://stanfordphd.com/BIC.html).

 After analyzing the Model Comparison tables from CS-FRAT, we have found the models Discrete Weibull Type 3 with covariate F is the best model with AIC of 122.199 and BIC of 127.935.
 The second best model is Geometric Model with covariate F with AIC of 125.323 and BIC of 129.625.